Gov. Wolf says student loan forgiveness will not be tax - NewsBreak

 Gov. Wolf says student loan forgiveness will not be tax

-EYEWITNESS NEWS (WBRE/WYOU) — Governor Tom Wolf is issuing a reminder to Pennsylvanian students who will receive President Joe Biden’s Student Debt Relief that it will not be taxed.
+EYEWITNESS NEWS (WBRE/WYOU) — Gov. Tom Wolf is issuing a reminder to Pennsylvanian students who will receive President Joe Biden’s Student Debt Relief that it will not be taxed.

-According to a release issued by the governor, students who will be receiving up to $20,000 in relief under President Biden’s Student Debt Relief Plan will not be taxed on that relief.Gov.
-Wolf pushes once again for $2,000 direct payments
+According to a release issued by the governor, students who will be receiving up to $20,000 in relief under President Biden’s Student Debt Relief Plan will not be taxed on that relief.PSP: Local teens accused of stealing dirt bikes

 Cumulative federal student loan debt is holding back Pennsylvanians who want to pay their bills, afford housing and have a little financial breathing room all while obtaining meaningful employment and a successful career.